-The iconostasis or icon screen in our Byzantine Catholic church (located in Pittston, Pennsylvania, USA) seen above, is an ornate wood structure that separates the nave of the church (main body of the church) from the sanctuary (altar area).
+The iconostasis or icon screen in St. Michael the Archangel Byzantine Catholic church (located in Pittston, Pennsylvania, USA) seen above, is an ornate wood structure that separates the nave of the church (main body of the church) from the sanctuary (altar area).
 It is a symmetrical arrangement of icons (religious paintings) displayed in rows, typically present in both Byzantine and Orthodox churches.
 Through it beauty and elegance, a manifestation of God’s own magnificence, the icon screen inspires the faithful to elevate their hearts, minds, and souls to God, the Mother of God, and the entire communion of saints.

 Liturgical Significance and Purpose

 In Eastern Churches, the icon screen serves as a visual reminder of God’s Divine presence in the church, particularly in the sacred space of the sanctuary.
 The sanctuary is the place in which the Holy Eucharist is consecrated on the Holy Table (altar).
 A sanctuary light (candle) is suspended above and in front of the center of the icon screen.
 The sanctuary light signifies the eternal presence of God in the church, notably in the Eucharist reserved in the Tabernacle.¹

 The icon screen is never a barrier to worship.
 Some may be inclined to think it restricts what can be seen during worship services.
-Instead, it is a unifying element, forming a bridge between the holy sanctuary (heaven) and the Body of the Church (nave), bringing together both symbolically and in reality the Body of Christ, the Church and the Kingdom of God.
+Instead, it is a unifying element, bridging the holy sanctuary and the nave.
+Together, these symbolically and in reality form the Body of Christ, the Church — the Kingdom of God.